Truth and Reconciliation Commission (Norway): Report

 The commission delivered its 700-page report to the Storting at the start of June 2023.
 The report examined the lingering effects of official Norwegianization policies, including the ways those policies continued indirectly after the official repeal of the policies in 1963.
 It also identified the indirect assimilation pressures in terms of language, health and socio-politics, culture, and traditional livelihoods and businesses like Sámi reindeer herding and Kven and Sea-Sámi small-scale fisheries.

 In November 2024, the Storting released its own 98-page report on the commission's findings, outlining 17 decisions the government intended to pursue to address past wrongs.
 The first step was the apology delivered on 12 November 2024 by First Vice President Svein Harberg on behalf of the Storting to Sámi, Kvens/Norwegian Finns, and Forest Finns.
 King Harald V in 2020 provided an apology to the Sámi, but this was the first apology to the Kvens and Finns.

 Resolution 15: The Storting would like to express its deepest regret for the abuses that the Norwegianization policy entailed for the Sámi, Kven/Norwegian Finns and Forest Finns.
-The Storting hereby apologizes for the active role of the previous Storting in the Norwegianization policy, and acknowledges responsibility for the consequences of this policy for groups and individuals.
+The Storting hereby apologizes for the active role of previous Stortings in the Norwegianization policy, and acknowledges responsibility for the consequences of this policy for groups and individuals.